FreeCAD/FreeCAD-documentation/wiki/FEM_SolverCalculixCxxtools.md

 -    **Iterations Control Parameter Time Use**-   true - activates **Iterations Control parameter Cutb** and **Iterations Control Parameter Iter**
     -   false

--    **Iterations Thermo Mech Maximum**: maximum number of increments in thermomechanical analysis after which the job will be stopped.
+-    **Iterations Thermo Mech Maximum**: maximum number of increments in thermo-mechanical analysis after which the job will be stopped.

 -    **Iterations User Defined Incrementations**: